ExtCore/ExtCore-Docs/getting_started/tutorial_simple.rst

 It may not look very impressive, but it’s only the beginning!
 In the next tutorials we will see how extensions may execute their own code in ``ConfigureServices`` and ``Configure`` methods, how to use MVC and how to work with storage.

+You can find the complete source of this sample project on GitHub:
+`ExtCore Framework 1.1.0 Sample Web Application That Uses a Database <https://github.com/ExtCore/ExtCore-Sample-Data>`_.